nikospavlopoulos/nikospavlopoulos/README.md

-# Hi there, I'm Nikos Pavlopoulos 👋
+# Hi there, I'm Nikos Pavlopoulos.

 I'm an aspiring Software Engineer, with over a decade of professional experience in Sales and Customer Service experience in multinational professional environments.
 Currently building expertise in backend and frontend development through education with a focus on modern programming languages and frameworks, as well as data analysis, databases, and business intelligence tools.

 * * *

-## 🚀 Main Repositories - Software Development Projects
+## 👨‍💻 Main Repositories - Software Development Projects

 - **[Skydiving Logbook](https://github.com/nikospavlopoulos/skydivinglogbook-spring-thymeleaf)**
   \([*\#Java \#SpringBoot \#Thymeleaf \#HTML/CSS \#MySQL*](https://github.com/nikospavlopoulos/skydivinglogbook-spring-thymeleaf)\) :